 Orion's total TAMP fee is billed monthly in arrears.
-The valuation of the account, upon which the total TAMP fee is calculated, is based on the values as assessed by the custodian on the last business day of the calendar month.
+The valuation of the account, upon which the total TAMP fee is calculated, is based on the month-end account balance as of the last business day of the calendar month.